forestgrape/coronavirus/7_social/individual_measures.md

 ## Scientific Considerations
-It is scientific task to determine the properties/features that predicts whether someone is more or less likely to be infectious.
-One such feature is being vaccinated.
+It is scientific task to determine the properties/features that predicts whether someone is more or less likely to be infectious, one such feature is being vaccinated.
 Another scientific question is, whether and which vaccines are safe.

 > Both infectiousness and vaccine safety are not rigorously discussed on this page.
 Some notes are available however:
 > * A possible method to determine infectiousness is to determine the number of viruses in exhaled aerosol ([Viral Load in exhaled Air](../3_medical/diagnosis_and_viral_load.md#viral-load-in-exhaled-air)).
-In the chapter [individual factors for transmission and susceptibility](../5_epidemiological/individual_susceptibility_and_transmission.md) there are some epidemiological observations on the effects of vaccines on transmission.
+In the chapter [individual factors for transmission and susceptibility](../5_epidemiological/individual_susceptibility_and_transmission.md) there are some epidemiological observations on the effects of vaccines on transmission. // As of January 2022 the Omicron variant is prevalent in many regions, considerations on Omicron are in the [Omicron chapter](../2_biological/omicron.md).
 > * Some incomplete speculations/open question about the safety of the 'mRNA' and 'Adeno-Vector' vaccines are in [Vaccine Safety Questions](../10_vaccines/vaccine_safety.md).